 If you are on your own: Call 999/112 and get the AED as quickly as possible if there is one nearby.

-If you have help – Your bystander will need to let the emergency services know that the casualty is unconscious and not breathing and bring the AED as quickly as possible.
-Continue CPR whilst waiting for the Defibrillator.
+If you have help: get your bystander will need to let the emergency services know that the casualty is unconscious and not breathing.
+Meanwhile, you should bring the AED as quickly as possible.
+Continue CPR whilst waiting for the defibrillator.

 To give effective CPR: push down 5-6 cms on the centre of the chest at a rate of about 2 compressions per second and ensure a release from pressure in between compressions, to enable the heart to refill.
 Give 30 compressions to 2 breaths.

 - Recognise cardiac arrest by looking for the absence of signs of life and the absence of normal breathing.
 Do not listen or feel for breathing by placing your ear and cheek close to the patient’s mouth.
 If you are in any doubt about confirming cardiac arrest, start chest compressions until help arrives.